VariantEffect/MaveDB/FOR_DEVS.md

 If you're eager to start developing new features, you may notice a red bloodbath of squiggly lines and PyCharm having a fit about uninstalled packages; not so fast, you'll need to setup up your project interpreter first.
-Go to `File > Settings > Project: <branch> > Project Interpreter` and click the gear icon at the top right and click `Add`.
+Go to `File > Settings > Project: <branch> > Project Interpreter` and click the gear icon at the top right, then click `Add`.
 Create a new virtual environment pointing to python 3.6 (You can install additional python versions using [pyenv](https://github.com/pyenv/pyenv-installer)).

 Done!
 Now open up a terminal within PyCharm and run `pip install -r requirements/development.txt`.